bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/lectures.md

 ### Week 5: Sorting lower bound.
 Faster sorting.
 Selection.
 _Sep 26-30_

 We have seen the most important  sorting algorithms so far and all of them have worst-case running time at least Ω(n lg n).
 The natural question is: Can a sorting algorithm do better than Θ(n lg n) in the worst-case?
-We introduce the concept of lower bound, and show that sorting lower bound in the comparison model of computation is Ω(n lg n).
-We describe a couple of different ways to sort which do not use the comparison model and under certain assumptions achieve linear time (bucket sort and counting sort).
+We introduce the concept of lower bound, and show that the  lower bound for sorting in the comparison model of computation is Ω(n lg n).
+We describe a couple of different ways to sort (bucket sort and counting sort) which do not use the comparison model  and under certain assumptions run in linear time.

 The second topic this week is the __selection__ proble:  Given a set S of n elements, {x_1, x_2, ..., x_n} and an integer k (1 ≤ k ≤ n), find the kth smallest element in S. We describe several ideas for solving this problem, culminating with an elegant and ingenious algorithm that runs in O(n) worst-case.